zhongyang219/TrafficMonitor/Help_en-us.md

 Some users have reported that turning on the HDR function in Windows 10 will cause the taskbar window to fail to display.
 If you encounter this problem, you can try turning off the "Background Transparent" option in ["Option Settings" - "Taskbar Window Settings"](https://github.com/zhongyang219/TrafficMonitor/wiki/选项设置#任务栏窗口设置).

+Since version 1.85, this can be fixed by changing to Direct2D rendering in "Options Settings" - "Taskbar Window Settings" - "Rendering Settings".

+### The CPU usage displayed is inconsistent with Task Manager

+Since Windows 10, if you want to make the CPU usage shown by TrafficMonitor consistent with Task Manager, please go to "Option Settings"-"General Settings"-"Advanced"-"CPU usage acquisition method", and select "Use the performance counter".

 ### About the temperature monitoring of TrafficMonitor

 Due to some problems occurred in some computers caused by the temperature monitoring function, the temperature monitoring function is turned off by default.
 If you want to use the temperature monitoring function of TrafficMonitor, please go to ["Option Settings"-"General Settings"-"Hardware Monitoring"](https://github.com/zhongyang219/TrafficMonitor/wiki/选项设置#硬件监控) to enable it.
 After it is turned on, temperature-related items will appear under the "Display Settings" submenu in the taskbar right-click menu.